dssg/triage/docs/sources/experiments/temporal-validation.md

 A temporal validation deep dive is currently available in the Dirty Duck tutorial.
 [Dirty Duck - Temporal Cross-validation](../../dirtyduck/triage_intro/#temporal-crossvalidation)

-You can produce the time graphs detailed in the Dirty Duck deep dive using the Triage CLI or through calling Python code directly.
-The graphs use matplotlib, so you'll need a matplotlib backend to use.
-Refer to the [matplotlib docs](https://matplotlib.org/faq/usage_faq.html) for more details.
+You can produce time graphs using the Triage CLI or through calling Python code directly.
+There are two options for graphing; static plots using matplotlib (as shown in the Dirty Duck), and an interactive plot using Plotly.
+Refer to the [matplotlib docs](https://matplotlib.org/faq/usage_faq.html) or [Plotly docs](https://plotly.com/python/) for more details.

 ## Python Code

-Plotting is supported through the `visualize_chops` function, which takes a fully configured Timechop object.
+Plotting is supported through the `visualize_chops` or `visualize_chops_plotly` functions, which take a fully configured Timechop object.
 You may store the configuration for this object in a YAML file if you wish and load from a file, but in this example we directly set the parameters as arguments to the Timechop object.
 This would enable faster iteration of time config in a notebook setting.

 ```
-from triage.component.timechop.plotting import visualize_chops
+from triage.component.timechop.plotting import visualize_chops, visualize_chops_plotly
 from triage.component.timechop import Timechop

 chopper = Timechop(